-Ask their opinion.
 Did you enjoy this book?
 Thumbs up if you did.
 Raise both hands really high if you are excited to learn about all these amazing things!

 What is one interesting thing we saw in the pictures of this book?
+(Thinking gesture)

-(Thinking gesture) Thumbs up when you know one thing we saw.
-(Call on one student to share)
+Thumbs up when you know one thing we saw.
+(Call on 1-2 students with thumbs up to answer.)

 Where did the people in this story go?

 Thumbs up if the people went to:

 - the desert?
-(Thinking gesture then open hand when it is time to answer with thumbs up) - the ocean?
-(Thinking gesture then open hand when it is time to answer with thumbs up) - 2.
-Review the Vocabulary- In today's story we learned 3 new words.
-Review each word stating the definition and making the gesture, encourage students to say the word and use the gesture with you.
+(Thinking gesture then open hand to note choral response- thumbs up) - the ocean?
+(Thinking gesture then open hand to note choral response- thumbs up)

+In today's story, we learned 3 new words.
+Let's clap out our new words

+Review each word stating the definition, making the gesture, and then clapping out the word.

 Word Definition to use Gesture We learn about new things by studying.
-We will study many new places this year. hands together and open like a book close to the face Trek means to go on a long trip. arms parallel making a fist rotate arms as in walking motion A quest is an exciting trip or adventure smile and point in distance as if seeing something exciting
+We will study many new places this year.
+Stud-y.
+Study. hands together and open like a book close to the face Trek means to go on a long trip.
+Trek.
+Trek. arms parallel making a fist rotate arms as in walking motion A quest is an exciting trip or adventure.
+Quest.
+Quest. smile and point in distance as if seeing something exciting